Chiral differential operators via Batalin-Vilkovisky quantization: Descent for vertex algebras

-\begin{lemma} The vertex algebra $\hCDO_n$ is an extended Gelfand-Kazhdan vertex algebra. \end{lemma} \begin{proof} We have already seen that $\hCDO_n$ has the structure of a $(\TVect, \GL_n)$-module.
+\begin{proof} We have already seen that $\hCDO_n$ has the structure of a $(\TVect, \GL_n)$-module.
 The same argument as in Lemma \ref{lemma GK vert gr} shows that the spaces of fixed conformal dimension can be expressed as in Equation (\ref{GK vert 2}). \end{proof}